APS Fellow Nominations

 • Two additional 1-2-page letters of support from outstanding contributors to scientific psychology familiar with the nominee’s work.
 (Three total letters should be submitted: one letter of nomination and two letters of support.)
 Please do not submit more than two letters of support.

-Note: Beginning with nominations submitted in 2024, eligibility for nomination will require an individual to have been a member of APS for 3 of the previous 4 years (i.e., for a nomination submitted in 2024, the nominee must have been a member during at least 3 calendar years since January 1, 2021).
-Information on how to verify eligibility will be provided when the 2024 nominations open.
+This year, eligibility for nomination will require an individual to have been a member of APS for 3 of the previous 4 years (i.e., for a nomination submitted in 2024, the nominee must have been a member during at least 3 calendar years since January 1, 2021).
+To verify the eligibility of your nominee, please complete this short inquiry form.
+A staff member will follow up with you regarding your nominee’s eligibility within two business days.

 Please consider the diverse and international nature of our field in nominating colleagues.
 Nominations of members of underrepresented groups in psychological science are encouraged.